be-fe/iSlider/README.md

 ##### Button

 Scene toggle button.
-Switch to the front (upper) or after (below) a scene.
+For switching to the previous (left/up) or next (right/down) scene of the current scene.

 ##### Dot